 \subsection{Procedure and validity of the simulation program}

 Most of our effort is put into simulations that include the dipole-dipole interactions.
-First of all, some details about the simulations will be discussed.
+Some details about the simulations will first be discussed.

 \subsubsection{Initial state of the evolution}

 We assume that, initially, the gas sample is evenly distributed inside the circular disk.
 The atoms obey the Maxwell-Boltzmann velocity distribution and have the same root-mean-square velocity in all three orthogonal directions.